-To this end, browser isolation creates a full-stack protocol break between the trusted and untrusted/risky execution environments.
+To this end, Browser Isolation creates a full-stack protocol break between the trusted and untrusted/risky execution environments.
 It also provides a conversion of all non-trusted Internet content to a known good format for delivery to the endpoint device.
 Both security features must be verifiable and delivered while maintaining an acceptable level of user experience and without introducing an unacceptable level of maintenance and support burden.

-The inherent dynamism and patch-centric maintenance of software solutions, along with the intensive compute resources required to create a full-stack protocol break make it clear that hardware security (hardsec)based technologies are the optimal solution, allowing government agencies to take a stringent allow list-based approach, removing endpoint code execution privileges for all but corporately-vetted and trusted websites while removing the user issues and administrative overhead normally associated with an allow list-only solution.
-Garrison ULTRA®, which is based on Garrison's hardsec technology hosted in Garrisonleased datacenters, can provide the technology that government needs to secure its critical work while allowing departments and agencies to benefit from the data, capabilities, and innovation associated with free access to Internet resources.
+The inherent dynamism and patch-centric maintenance of software solutions, along with the intensive compute resources required to create a full-stack protocol break make it clear that hardware security (hardsec) based technologies are the optimal solution, allowing DIB organizations to take a stringent allow list-based approach, removing endpoint code execution privileges for all but corporately-vetted and trusted websites while removing the user issues and administrative overhead normally associated with an allow list-only solution.
+Garrison ULTRA®, which is based on Garrison's hardsec technology hosted in Garrison-leased datacenters, can provide the technology that the DIB needs to secure its critical work while allowing the DIB to benefit from the data, capabilities, and innovation associated with free access to Internet resources.

-Why Is Why is Browser Isolation Important to the Public Sector?
+Why Is Browser Isolation Important to the DIB?